 By Don Miguel Ruiz

-This book draws knowledge from spiritual beliefs of the ancient cultures that once inhabited regions of modern Mexico.
-As the author states, Toltec people believed that everything they did stemmed from four agreements they’ve made with themselves, others, God, and life itself.
+This book draws knowledge from the spiritual beliefs of the ancient cultures that once inhabited modern Mexico.
+Toltec people believed that everything they did stemmed from four agreements they’ve made with themselves, others, God, and life itself.
 So to reach inner balance and eventual happiness, they strived to adhere to those four beliefs.
 It may seem abstract at first glance, but once you get your hands on this bestseller, it will all clear up.
-Simply trust the ancient Toltec people, and they will guide you on the way towards the sought-after state of tranquility.
 Read this book's summary here.

 By Gary John Bishop